dataluscorp/browser/docs/setup/windows_build.rst

 ~~~~~~~~~~~~~~~~~~~

 If you happen to have Cygwin installed, its tools may erroneously be
-used when building Firefox.
+used when building Datalus.
 Ensure that MozillaBuild directories (in
 ``C:\mozilla-build\``) are before Cygwin directories in the ``PATH``
 environment variable.